senath112/LoRa-Network/README.md

    {UID, URL}                                      and parses it                            and processes it
      |                                                |                                            |
      ↓                                                ↓                                            ↓

-                                               4.
-                                               Gateway forwards UID and URL to server
+                                               4.Gateway forwards UID and URL to server
                                                        |
                                                        ↓